rewbs/sd-parseq/README.md

 Here are some examples of what you can do with this.
 Most of these were generated at 20fps then smoothed to 60fps with ffmpeg minterpolate.

 - Complex vid2vid example with fluctuations on many different params to attempt to synchronise param changes and image movement to music.
+The input audio is an excerpt of [The Prodigy - Smack My Bitch Up (Noisia Remix)](https://www.youtube.com/watch?v=r5OgQCvqbYA), and the original input video was generated with [Butterchurn](https://butterchurnviz.com/).

 https://user-images.githubusercontent.com/74455/196309008-1d3f3a23-123c-4108-b673-3693f9935f57.mp4